Question: Am I an Owner or an Employee?

 As a business owner, you may be paid a salary, or you might take a draw as an owner.
 How you receive money from the business depends on the type of business.

 The two questions that need to be answered: (1) What is the owner's status in the business?
 (2) How does the owner take money from the business?

 Your status is either as an owner or as an employee, depending on the type of business:

 - Sole proprietorship - you are the owner, not an employee.

 - Limited liability company - you are most likely an owner (member), not an employee, unless you elect to be taxed as a corporation (see below).

-- Corporation - you are an employee.
+- Corporation - you are an employee if you actively work in a position in the corporation.
 You are also a shareholder and you are also on the board of directors, so you have multiple roles.

 How Do I Take Money From My Business?